 Your body doesn’t have to “work as hard” to digest, nor does it have enough nutrients it can depend upon for all your metabolic needs, so it learns to adapt.

-Ancel Key’s Minnesota Semi-Starvation experiment (Keys et al, 1950) is perhaps the best known shining example of this, where he took a group of healthy men and fed them an adequate 3200 calories per day diet for 3-months, followed by 6-months of “semi starvation” (on a 1600 calorie diet).
+Ancel Key’s Minnesota Semi-Starvation experiment (Keys et al, 1950) is perhaps the best known shining example of this.
+He took a group of healthy men and fed them an adequate 3200 calories per day diet for 3-months, followed by 6-months of “semi starvation” (on a 1600 calorie diet).

-The men lost muscle mass and their basal metabolic rate decreased by about 36% (and stayed that way—even when re-feeding ensued).
+The men lost muscle mass and their basal metabolic rate decreased by about 36%.
+This metabolic reduction stayed that way, even when re-feeding ensued.

-Recent studies of other “healthy” individuals confirm Key’s findings, finding that resting metabolic rate decreases with calorie restriction (Martin et al, 2007), and the infamous “Biggest Loser” study that hit newsfeeds a few years ago reveal the long-term side effects of chronic undereating on your metabolism as well (Fothergill et al, 2016).
+Recent studies of other “healthy” individuals confirm Key’s findings, finding that resting metabolic rate decreases with calorie restriction (Martin et al, 2007).
+The infamous “Biggest Loser” study that hit newsfeeds a few years ago also revealed the long-term side effects of chronic undereating on your metabolism (Fothergill et al, 2016).

-Certainly your thyroid can be involved—eventually—but more than likely, it is not the root cause of why your metabolism or weight slows down.
-Instead a look at the HPA-Axis (your hypothalamus, pituitary and adrenal axis ALONG with your thyroid) reveals that hormone production is thrown “off” when your body is short on nutrition.
+Certainly your thyroid can be involved.
+But more than likely, it is not the root cause of why your metabolism or weight slows down.
+Instead a look at the HPA-Axis (your hypothalamus, pituitary and adrenal axis along with your thyroid) reveals that hormone production is thrown “off” when your body is short on nutrition.

 Hence, cortisol (your stress hormone) goes up, driving inflammation and the body’s natural “fight or flight” mode as it tries to make due with what it can and ride the waves of the stress conundrum.
 The longer stress persists, the less able your HPA-Axis and hormones are able to recover.
-And instead of “working for you” (such as losing the weight or body fat, putting on lean muscle or healthy body weight, or supplying you with ample energy levels and healthy hormone production), it can seem like your body is working against you.
-Just trying to get by.
+And instead of “working for you” it can seem like your body is working against you.

 Again, these symptoms and this conundrum may not be related to a thyroid dysfunction or hypothyroidism alone.
 But instead, might be because of the simple fact that you are not eating enough.